Funny 115 - The Third One

 that Ozzy is full of shit and that whole thing was simply an act to

 fool them.
-I mean, you can probably measure in nanoseconds
+I mean, you can probably measure

 how long it took the Upolus to pull Cochran aside and ask him if he